 For the AmpliFi, the main accessory worthy of note is the AmpliFi Teleport.
 Take your home network with you wherever you go with your own portable VPN.
 Public browsing will be safer and more efficient than ever before, with access to a protected and private network wherever you may be.

 NETGEAR Orbi vs. AmpliFi HD — Our Thoughts

-Both the Orbi and AmpliFi HD are excellent routers in their own right, but after taking a look at all the different features, we recommend the Netgear Orbi.
+Both the Orbi and AmpliFi HD are excellent routers in their own right, but after taking a look at all the different features, it seems like the Netgear Orbi pulls slightly ahead.

-From solid connections and superior hardware, to useful accessories and top-notch parental controls, it just doesn’t get much better than the Orbi.
-If you’re looking for the same great features with an even wider range, consider checking out the Orbi Pro!
+Orbi, on the other hand, has solid connections and superior hardware, useful accessories and extra parental controls (with subscription).
+And if you’re looking for the same great features with an even wider range, consider checking out the Orbi Pro!
 Here’s our take on it: NETGEAR Orbi vs. Orbi Pro.

 - NETGEAR Orbi

 Let us know what you think!

 Have you noticed other differences between NETGEAR Orbi vs. AmpliFi HD?
 Feel free to add them or share your experience with the products in the comments section below.
 Your input can help other people make the right choice!

 Last update on 2019-05-26 at 14:40 / Affiliate links / Images from Amazon Product Advertising API